395px

 That good ain't defeatin' evil

-I put that pain on vinyl, but feel like that shit ain't movin' the needle
+I put their pain on vinyl, but feel like that shit ain't movin' the needle

 Retweetin' people, raisin' awareness, in all fairness